x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-service.md

 ## Audit and Logging

 Any mitigations blocked by you will be logged in the Windows Event Log.
 In addition to logging blocked mitigations, the EM service also logs details about service startup, shutdown, and termination (like all services running on Windows) and details of its actions and any errors encountered by the EM service.
 For example, Events 1005 and 1006 with a source of "MSExchange Mitigation Service" will be logged for successful actions such as when a mitigation is applied.
-Event 1008, which has the same source, will be logged for any encountered errors, such as when the EM service cannot reach the Mitigation Service Cloud Endpoint.
+Event 1008, which has the same source, will be logged for any encountered errors, such as when the EM service cannot reach the OCS Endpoint.

 View the **Search-AdminAuditLog** to review actions taken by yourself or other admins, including enabling and disabling automatic mitigations.

 The EM service maintains a separate log file in the **MitigationService** folder under the Exchange Server installation directory.
-This log details the tasks performed by the EM service, including fetched, parsed, and applied mitigations and details about the information sent to the Mitigation Service Cloud Endpoint if sending diagnostic data is enabled.
+This log details the tasks performed by the EM service, including fetched, parsed, and applied mitigations and details about the information sent to the OCS endpoint if sending diagnostic data is enabled.

 ## Diagnostic Data
-The Exchange EM Service collects and sends diagnostic data to Microsoft using the Mitigation Service Cloud endpoint.
+The Exchange EM Service collects and sends diagnostic data to Microsoft using the OCS endpoint.
 It helps keep Exchange Server secure and up to date, finds and fixes problems, and identifies and mitigates threats.
 To learn more on what is collected and how to change the Diagnostic Data collection setting, see [Diagnostic Data collected for Exchange Server](diagnostic-data-exchange-server.md).